reddio-com/doc/docs/service/erc20-jssdk.md

 ## Withdraw ERC20 from layer 2 to layer 1

-To withdraw ERC20 from layer 2 to layer 1, there are few parameters needed, here’s the quick start on how to retrieve them and doing the transfer
+To withdraw ERC20 from layer 2 to layer 1, there are few parameters needed, here’s the quick start on how to retrieve them and doing the transfer.

 1. Get the Asset ID